 Farming in the field education began in response to watching how our family and friends’ children liked to help Marie in our fields and thoroughly enjoyed being with Pinky and Dotty, helping to feed and water them as well as picking peas and tasting them!
 Hence the idea formed for the opportunity for all ages, abilities and walks of life to come and learn whilst having fun with their family and friends as ‘Farming in the Field Hands On Education’, being tailored to their abilities and needs.

 Keiran and Johnny, our pet donkeys came as three years old in May 2021 having been rescued.
 Teaching Carronhill additional needs School , Marie recognised they were at the correct eye level to engage wheelchair users to participate in their care.
-Most visits of all ages, abilities and walks of life have also trained them to feed from a bucket, stand to be groomed and have hoof care, lead from a halter and now progressing to long reins for potential to drive a cart hopefully with wheelchair access.
+Most visits of all ages, abilities and walks of life have also trained them to feed from a bucket, stand to be groomed and have hoof care, lead from a halter and now progressing to long reins for potential to drive a cart or to be ridden.